 The effects of alcohol and Drug use often occur along a continuum.
 For example, alcohol intoxication can result in a broad range of effects, from relaxation and lowered inhibition to euphoria and memory impairment, and to disorientation and incapacitation.
 Incapacitation exists when a person lacks the ability to make or act on a considered decision to engage in sexual activity.
 Indicators of incapacitation may include inability to communicate, lack of control over physical movements, and/or lack of awareness of circumstances.
 An incapacitated person can also experience a blackout state during which the person appears to give consent but does not have conscious awareness or the capacity to consent.
 Some medical conditions may also cause incapacitation.
 Incapacity can result from factors including, but not limited to mental disability, involuntary physical restraint, or from the administration of substances.

-R. “Reporter” is the person who is making a report of experiencing an incident of personal abuse as outlined in section 03.
+S. “Reporter” is the person who is the target of an incident of personal abuse as outlined in section 03.
 Personal Abuse.

-S. “Respondent” is the person who is subject to an investigation and/or the IV.
-Procedural Standards set forth in the Student Conduct Code which may include but are not limited to proceedings, remedial measures, and/or sanctions as a result of information filed in a report, determined through an investigation, and/or conduct proceedings.
+T. “Respondent” is the person who is subject to an investigation and/or the IV.
+Procedural Standards set forth in the Student Conduct Code which may include but are not limited to proceedings, remedial measures, and/or sanctions as a result of information filed in a report, determined through an investigation, and/or conduct proceeding.